homebysix/ejdotcom/content/posts/munkipkg-01-intro.md

 ---
-title: "You Might Like MunkiPkg"
+title: "You might like MunkiPkg"
 date: 2021-01-24T16:30:00-08:00
 slug: munkipkg-01-intro
 description: Introduction to MunkiPkg, an overview of its best suited use cases, and a simple walkthrough for your first project.